Please refresh as revisions made.

 This remarkable story is again an indication of the skewed

-legal and political system in this country, and of course it also highlights some
+legal and political system in the USA, and of course it also highlights some

 of the major problems with the competence of engineers and the welding industry.